 Resource Describe Resource Requested Prioritize these requests 1,2,3, etc. Strategic Plan 2013 Goal/ Objective Addressed by This Resource (Link) Provide a detailed rationale for the requested resource.
 The rationale should refer to your discipline's plan, analysis of data, SAO assessments, and/or the College's Strategic Plan Estimated Amount of Funding Requested Will this be one-time or on-going funding?
 Is resource already funded (in part or in full)?
 If so, name source.
 Why is that source not sufficient for future funding?

 c1.

 c2.

 c3.
-The same of the sa

-c4
+c4 //

 c5.